Neil-McNaughton-Lab/fMRI-StopSignalTask/doc/wiki.md

 Some functions aren't shown in the flow chart at the beginning of this document (Figure 1).
 This is because they are called before the builder's sequence is started.
 Presently there are only two such functions.
-The GUI used to gather subject information and the the psychopy script for testing the sound.
+The GUI used to gather subject information and the psychopy script for testing the sound.